 - Click on Create.

-After the app is created, it will redirect to App Designer screen.
+After the app is created, it will redirect to the App Designer screen.

-Now, the app is created, and we can develop an app using the below 3 stages.
+Now, the app is created, and we can develop an app using the below three stages.

 - Designing Business Data